ndcarlos/spotify-project/README.md

 ```

 ## Contents
-Contents denoted with 🏗️ are currently under construction.
+Contents denoted with 🏗️ are not yet complete.

    * ### Applications
      (each contained in their own folder)